bojand/fsto-2018-grpc/slides.md

 - Example of non-resourceful:
     * Encrypt some text
-    * Classify an image or a sentance
+    * Classify an image or a sentence
     * Restart some application / host

 - Maybe the same mechanisms of how we served static content is perhaps not the best way for applications to communicate to each other?